percona/pbm-docs/docs/usage/selective-backup.md

 --ns <db.collection>
 ```

 You can specify the selective backup as the base snapshot for the Point-in-time restore.
-In this case, Percona Backup for MongoDB restores only the backed up namespace to the specified time.
+In this case, Percona Backup for MongoDB restores only the namespace(s) included in this backup to the specified time.

 Alternatively, you can use a full backup snapshot and restore the desired namespaces (databases or collections) up to the specific time from it.
 Specify them as the comma-separated list for the `pbm restore` command.